Supporting distance teaching and learning

 In the Caribbean region, available data show that nearly 7 million learners and 91,710 teachers in 23 countries have been affected by school closures due to COVID-19.

-To address these unprecedented disruptions, the Distance Learning and Teacher Training Strategies in the Caribbean SIDS project is aiming to improve teacher training in digital skills providing high-quality distance and blended learning training to 10,000 teachers in 20 Caribbean Small Island Developing States (SIDS).
+To address these unprecedented disruptions, the Distance Learning and Teacher Training Strategies in the Caribbean SIDS project was designed to improve teacher training in digital skills providing high-quality distance and blended learning training to 10,000 teachers in 20 Caribbean Small Island Developing States (SIDS).
 Based on a train-the-trainer model with resources to a self-sustained professional development program, it aims to increase access to professional development opportunities for teacher educators, teachers, inspectors and educational community leaders through a coordinated regional approach to design, deliver and maintain quality online learning resources.
-The project aims to train 10,000 teachers in three cohorts between June and October 2021.
+The project trained over 10,000 teachers in three cohorts between June and October 2021.

-Through UNESCO's Global Education Coalition, a multi-sectoral education coalition to protect the right to education during COVID-19, this project is made possible with financial support from the German Federal Ministry for Economic Cooperation and Development (BMZ) and in partnership with Blackboard and UNESCO.
-UNICEF Jamaica has also joined the project to train 5,000 teachers in Jamaica.
-The TTF is supporting knowledge exchange as well as sharing the lessons learned in different regions.
-Additionally, members of the TTF network in the region are acting as reference group of the project, reviewing the content and involving national teachers in the programme.
+Through UNESCO's Global Education Coalition, a multi-sectoral education coalition to protect the right to education during COVID-19, this project was made possible with financial support from the German Federal Ministry for Economic Cooperation and Development (BMZ) and in partnership with Blackboard and UNESCO.
+UNICEF Jamaica also joined the project to train 5,000 teachers in Jamaica.
+The TTF supported knowledge exchange as well as sharing the lessons learned in different regions.
+Additionally, members of the TTF network in the region acted as reference group of the project, reviewing the content and involving national teachers in the programme.